awsdocs/amazon-route53-docs/doc_source/monitoring-cloudwatch.md

 **HealthCheckPercentageHealthy**
 The percentage of Route 53 health checkers that consider the selected endpoint to be healthy\.
 You can view `HealthCheckPercentageHealthy` only across all regions; data is not available for a selected region\.
+You set this up under the **Latency graphs** option\.
+For more information, see [Monitoring the latency between health checkers and your endpoint](monitoring-health-check-latency.md)\.
 Valid statistics: Average, Minimum, Maximum
 Units: Percent

 **HealthCheckStatus**
 The status of the health check endpoint that CloudWatch is checking\. **1** indicates healthy, and **0** indicates unhealthy\.
 You can view `HealthCheckStatus` only across all regions; data is not available for a selected region\.
+You set this up under the **Latency graphs** option\.
+For more information, see [Monitoring the latency between health checkers and your endpoint](monitoring-health-check-latency.md)\.
 Valid statistics: Minimum
 Units: none